arya-satwika/habit-clone/README.md

 [ ] have icons and color options for routines

-[ ] make the filled in blocks be dynamic according to size of container

 [X] figure out how to store shit in cookies

 [X] figure out how to get the user's cookies